-Some broadleaf evergreens, such as Rhododendrons, Andromeda, Hollies and Laurels are susceptible to winter injury from desiccation.
+Some broadleaf evergreens, such as Rhododendrons, Andromeda, Hollies, and Laurels are susceptible to winter injury from desiccation (also called winter burn).

-All shrubs transpire (or give off water vapor) during the summer, but evergreens loose moisture during the winter too.
-This leaves them vulnerable to excessive moisture loss during the cold, wind and dryness of winter.
+All shrubs transpire (or give off water vapor) during the summer, but evergreens lose moisture during the winter too.
+This leaves them vulnerable to excessive moisture loss during the cold, wind, and dryness of winter.

 The end result is that the evergreen leaves shrivel up, turn brown, and die.
 In severe cases, the entire shrub can die from desiccation.